aid-lab-org/JustBeforeTouch-ProactiveHaptics/README.md

 ### Quick Start:

-1. Add root folder to Unity project's Assets.
+1. Add the root folder to the Unity project's Assets.
 2. Designed for Meta Quest headsets (configurable for others).

 ## Contributors (From aid-lab)